A-Gr33n/Milestone-Project-1/README.md

    * render- blocking needed to be eliminated,
      <p> solution: Script element was in the body element which needed to be
      in head element.
-   * preconnect was required
-     <p> solution: Preconnect link was put in head element

    * images need to be efficiently encoded.
      <p> solution: Images were optimized by TinyPng